alenros/fake-artist/README.md

 And finally run the following in the directory you have clone the repository:
 `meteor`

+To choose a port for your application use the following:
+`meteor --port 3000`

 # Translation
 The translation has two parts: the user interface and the words list.
 The words lists are in the \lib\ directory. to add a new wordlist you should add it in main.js in the getRandomWordAndCategory();